 5. Give yourself financial goals and stick to them

 Only 1 in 5 of UK adults feel strongly about the importance of having a long-term financial goal.
+And this is a great step towards improving your financial literacy.
 But whether you consciously think about your goals or not, it’s likely you have them.
 Maybe you want to buy a house on the coast, or get out of debt for good or start your own business.

 Whatever you’re hoping to achieve in life, planning ahead is the key to shaping your future choices.
 Without a plan, it’s difficult to keep your eyes on the prize and it’s likely you’ll fall out of those all-important saving habits.
 As they say: failing to plan is planning to fail.

 Using Claro, you can book a one-to-one call with an expertly trained financial coach who’ll help you set your goals and create a plan to work towards them.
 They’ll suggest whether saving or investing could help you reach your goals sooner, and you’ll get to see exactly where your hard-earned cash is going with our spending analysis feature.

 6. Saving can help to boost your financial literacy

 If you’re already thinking “pffft, I’m not rich enough to save”, hear us out.